-Five Reasons Why Brands Should Take Precautions To Avoid Scandals
+Five Reasons Why Brands Should Avoid Food Scandals

 The food industry needs to adhere to international and local regulations; the responsibility lies within the industry to prevent food scandals, says Professor Joergen Schlundt from the Nanyang Technological University Food Technology Centre (NAFTEC).

 Food chains are increasingly long and complex.
 Changes in the way food is produced, distributed and sold is re-arranging the landscape of the food production chains globally.

 This, in turn, has drawn new attention to the importance and challenge of ensuring food security and safety, as well as the inherent responsibility of the food industry to ensure the safety of the food produced.
 While the issues around foodborne disease events and food scandals are primarily important, these are five key points to note to avoid scandals in the industry.

 …for the safety of the food produced.
 International guidelines as well as most regulatory regimes in developed countries now put the responsibility right at the feet of food industry (European Food Law, 2002).
 Regulators, on the other hand, have the responsibility for setting up systems to generally control implementation of rules and to respond to outbreaks or contamination events.
 When you think about it, this makes good sense, especially when we consider how difficult (some would say impossible) it would be for regulators to ensure safety of all food on the market!

 Food Scandals Are Destructive, Even For Big Brands

 If you doubt my words, try looking up FINDUS products in UK, Ireland and a number of other European countries.
 After the horsemeat scandal in 2013, the brand basically dropped out of certain markets (was re-branded!).
 However, it is important to note that the horsemeat scandal was not really about safety (although some still mention a specific veterinary drug used for horses that would not be acceptable in food!).